mikehouse/Kinopub-IPA-Resign/Readme.md

 - File -> New -> Project
 - Select there tvos tab
 - Select App

+<img src="tvos-create-app.png" width="80%">

 - Type your app bundle id
 - Select your developer team

-<img src="tvos-create-app.png" width="80%">

-4. After project created navigate to Signing & Capabilities section
-5. Make sure that correct Developer Team set
-6. Background Modes for audio and fetch are enabled (use "+ Capabilities" menu to add these)
-7. Device destination is set as your real paired Apple TV that Xcode is able to add its UUID to .mobileprovision file
+6. Device destination is set as your real paired Apple TV that Xcode is able to add its UUID to .mobileprovision file

 <img src="tvos-configure-app.png" width="80%">

-8. Build project (Product -> Build)
+7. Build project (Product -> Build)
-9. Go to the build project directory (Product -> Show Build Folder in Finder)
+8. Go to the build project directory (Product -> Show Build Folder in Finder)
-10. Find there in Products/Debug-appletvos/your-app-name.app/embedded.mobileprovision file
+9. Find there in Products/Debug-appletvos/your-app-name.app/embedded.mobileprovision file

 ## Kinopub iOS App